jaweriaumer/jaweriaumer/README.md

 # 👋 Hi, I'm Jaweria Umer

-### 💻 Computer Science Student | Aspiring Software Developer
+### 💻 Computer Science Student | Aspiring cyber security analyst

 Welcome to my GitHub!
-I'm a Computer Science student passionate about programming, software development, problem-solving, and building practical projects.
+I'm a Computer Science student passionate about programming, security analyst, problem-solving, and building practical projects with real life problem solving.

 I use GitHub to document my learning journey, academic projects, experiments, and progress as I grow as a developer. 🚀